maxmilton/action-create-release/README.md

 # action-create-release

-GitHub action to create a new GitHub release in your CI workflow.
+A GitHub action to create a new GitHub release with optional asset files in your CI workflow.

 ## Usage

-> NOTE: `files` currently only supports `.zip` files.
+> NOTE: The `files` input currently only supports `.zip` files.
 Only valid relative or absolute paths are allowed and globs are not supported.

 `.github/workflows/publish.yml`: